AlvexGR/chat_app/README.md

 # Chat Application
-Chat application with Angular and ASP.NET CORE
+Chat application with React and .NET 5.0

 * Goal: Create a simple web application main feature is chatting between users in real time